vo1dstarxx/vo1dstarxx/README.md

 <h2><img src="https://file.garden/Z0mJp8fNfWMaZSv3/github/2.png"/> About</h2>

->I have no idea what my gender is, just know that I'm something something masc, also I'm afab.
+>I have no idea what my gender is, just know that I'm something something masc, also afab.
 If that matters I am deffinitely not straight, as of now not interested in partnering.
 My current interest only includes phighting!, I am into other roblox games but not as much.
 Most of my time is spent listening to music, watching youtube, probably attempting to make rentry decorations or to draw.
+I am medicacted, have problems with wording and describing things, as well may become incoherent.
+It may be hard for me to properly understand or convey tones, please do not go out of your way to use tone tags with me (they barely help).
+Always open to new friendships, I am socially inept so please do not be afraid to say something first.
 <h2><img src="https://file.garden/Z0mJp8fNfWMaZSv3/github/3.png"/> Pony town status meaning</h2>

 > Away — I am offtab, aka doing something else in browser.<br/>